 The social license to operate refers to the ongoing perceptions, acceptance and approval of a project among its stakeholders, and is granted by the stakeholder community.
 In order for social license to be determined for a project, efforts have to be made to measure these beliefs and perceptions.
 Since beliefs and perceptions can change over the lifespan of a project, social license needs to not only be earned but also preserved.

 Stakeholders are the local community and other interested parties, such as NGOs, government and other organizations.
 It is that diverse group of people’s beliefs, opinions and perceptions that make up their collective feelings about a project.
 Acquiring social licence from stakeholders is a complex exercise, and when not done effectively can result in the delay or cancellation of a project.

-For companies proposing projects, social license to operate is something that only stakeholders can grant.
-Companies should be well aware that social license is a dynamic, mostly intangible concept that can change and evolve over time.
+For companies proposing projects, the social license to operate is something only stakeholders can grant.
+Companies should be aware that social license is a dynamic, mostly intangible concept that can change and evolve over time.
 Therefore, it must be gained and then maintained over the course of a project’s lifespan.